thunderbird89/esf/stories/story-ex-mero-mutu.md

 The Talon settled onto the runway with the same impossible smoothness it had displayed throughout the flight, touching down exactly ninety-three minutes after departure.
 As the aircraft taxied back to the VIP apron, the control tower watched in silence - they had tracked the departure but lost all contact after the aircraft had climbed beyond their radar coverage.

-When the canopy opened, Lieutenant Miguel Freitas remained motionless in the pilot's seat for several long moments, staring straight ahead with an expression of stunned disbelief.
-Ground crew members approached cautiously as he finally moved to unbuckle his harness with hands that weren't quite steady.
+When the canopy opened, Lieutenant Miguel Freitas remained motionless in the pilot's seat for several long moments, staring ahead with stunned disbelief.
+Ground crew members approached cautiously as he finally moved to unbuckle his harness with unsteady hands.

 Sergeant Major Silva reached the aircraft first.
 "Lieutenant?
 Are you alright, sir?"